Seniors are safest if they continue to stay home. Tips for keeping healthy and fending off the effects of isolation as the economy reopens.

 Protect yourself from scams, including those tied to the federal economic stimulus payouts.
 AARP and the Council on Aging offer tips on identifying and reporting fraud.
 The Legal Aid Society of Middle Tennessee & the Cumberlands offers financial assistance and free legal help for Tennessee seniors.
 Reach them by calling 615-244-6610 or 800-238-1443.

-Finally, “having an advanced directive … is so very important at this time,” Powers said.
+Finally, “having an advanced directive … is so very important at this time,” said VUMC geriatrician James Powers, M.D.
 That’s a legal document that specifies your wishes for your healthcare if you become incapacitated and your family needs to make decisions about your care for you.
 It’s one of several legal documents that are important for seniors and their families to complete.